proycon/folia/docs/source/text_annotation.rst

 structural element, and thus associating multiple texts with the same element.
 You may wonder what could possibly be the point of such extra complexity.
-But there is a clear use case when dealing with for example corrections, or wanting to associate the text version just prior or after a processing step such as Optical Character Recognition or any another kind of normalisation.
+But there is a clear use case when dealing with for example corrections, or wanting to associate the text version just after a processing step such as Optical Character Recognition or any another kind of normalisation.

 Text annotation, like most forms of annotations in FoLiA, is bound to the same paradigm of sets and classes.
 You can